Ethnic pornography: Alleged role of agents

 Sophie Dee, prominent figure of the genre, said in a 2010 interview that she thought agents often pressure white female performers not to appear in interracial pornography.
 Dee said that they will be paid better for performing with black men and their careers will not be damaged in any way, pointing at positive examples of some Vivid Entertainment actresses.

 Aurora Snow noted in a 2013 article that the major factor preventing several white actresses from doing interracial scenes is "career anxiety" imposed by agents rather than their own racial bias.
 Tee Reel, male porn star and one of the few black agents in the U.S. industry, had a concurring opinion, saying, "In the business, some girls who say they don't do interracial, I've actually had sex with, off-camera."
 Porn star Kristina Rose has alleged that some agents tell younger actresses that they will earn less from performing in interracial pornography to bar their involvement, although the opposite is true on a global level.

+Ethnic pornography in France

+Jean-Daniel Cadinot, Jean-Noël René Clair, and Stéphane Chibikh were some of the first French gay pornographers to feature Franco-Arab actors.
+Many of Chibikh's films display actors of color resisting the French state and its policemen and administrators.
+Critics have argued that these productions romanticize poverty, pit white people and people of color against one another, showcase "outlaw" S&M, bareback, and intergenerational porn, and legitimize negative stereotypes of Arabs.